thalespaiva/bgphijack/README.md

 In this section, we describe how the code can be used to learn to classify possible hijacking events.

+**Before we start**, please notice that module `pybgpstream`,  that we use for downloading BGP data, requires that [CAIDA's library `libBGPStream`](https://bgpstream.caida.org/) is installed.
+This can be done following the [instructions given on the projects page](https://bgpstream.caida.org/docs/install/bgpstream).
+You must install the library before proceeding to the next step.

 First let us clone the repository
 ```
 $ git clone https://github.com/thalespaiva/bgphijack.git